 After the media files added to your iTunes library, you can double click the item to play them.
 You can turn shuffle on or off to play your music or playlist by clicking the shuffle icon at the left bottom of the iTunes interface, or play your playlist once, repeat playlist or repeat your media files by choosing the repeat icon.

 iTunes can also be regarded by users as a good transferring tool for iDevices.
 You are able to sync movies, music, photos, TV shows, ringtones, playlists, books, apps and more to your iPhone, iPad or iPod.
-Take transferring movies to iPhone on Mac OS X (Mountain Lion included) for example:
+Take transferring movies to iPhone on Mac OS X (El Capitan included) for example:

 - Connect your iPhone to Mac with USB cable.